marvinusarif/react-task3-quiz/README.md

 to install the application
 ### `npm install`

-## Starting In Application
+## Start the Application
 ### `npm start`
+*Do not forget to turn on the Emulator

+### Emulator using genymotion
-This apps is tested only in Android.
+This apps has been tested only in Android.